 John and Jane Doe’s (1-5000),

-Defendant, Gutter Chaves Josepher Rubin Forman Fleisher Miller, P.A., is domiciled in Florida and was Counsel to Simon and Shirley Bernstein for Estate planning work and more prior to Donald Tescher’s removal from that firm and forming Tescher & Spallina, P.A. on or about the time that Simon became a client of the firm.
+Defendant, Gutter Chaves Josepher Rubin Forman Fleisher Miller, P.A., is domiciled in Florida and was Counsel to Simon and Shirley Bernstein for Estate planning work and more, prior to Donald Tescher’s removal from that firm and forming Tescher & Spallina, P.A. on or about the time that Simon became a client of the firm.

 Defendant, Tescher & Spallina, P.A. (“TSPA”) is domiciled in Florida and was Counsel to Simon and Shirley Bernstein for Estate planning and more.